EusthEnoptEron/arise-multiplayer/README.md

 #### Boost Attacks

-At the moment, boost attacks can be used by all players to add some competitiveness to the mix.
-Let me know if you don't like this behavior and I'll make it configurable.
+By default, boost attacks can be used by all players to add some competitiveness to the mix.
 See [Customization](#customization) for instructions on how to restrict the usage of boost attacks.

 #### Changing Characters During Battle